In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Introduction

 where the \emph{Bayes Gap} measures the discrepancy between a pretrained model and the optimal in-context (Bayes) predictor, and the \emph{Posterior Variance} is independent of the model and shrinks as the observed context length grows.
 Conceptually, performance limits at inference time are governed by Bayesian uncertainty about the test task (i.e., the task at inference time), not by pretraining alone.
-We summarize the further contributions below: \begin{enumerate} \item \textbf{Provide non-asymptotic upper bounds that couple the number of pretraining prompts $N$ and their context length $p$ (Theorem~\ref{thm:upper-bayes}).} For uniform-attention Transformers, we leverage sequential learning theory~\citep{Rakhlin2010online}, develop optimal transport-based approximation theory, and then obtain
+Building on this view, we make the following contributions: \begin{enumerate}[labelindent=2pt,leftmargin=*,itemsep=2pt, parsep=1pt, topsep=0pt, partopsep=0pt] \item \textbf{Provide non-asymptotic upper bounds that couple the number of pretraining prompts $N$ and their context length $p$ (Theorem~\ref{thm:upper-bayes}).} For uniform-attention Transformers, we leverage sequential learning theory~\citep{Rakhlin2010online}, develop optimal transport-based approximation theory, and then obtain (ignoring logarithmic factors)

 Here $m$ is the number of learned features in the Transformer, $d_{\mathrm{eff}}$ is the effective dimension, and $\alpha$ is a H\"older exponent.
 The rate $\propto m/(pN)$ clarifies the dependence on both $p$ and $N$, which earlier theories on ICL~\citep{kim2024transformers,wu2024how,zhang2024trained} have not fully captured.
-Importantly, the result suggests that \textbf{Transformers select the optimal meta-algorithm during pretraining}.
+Importantly, the result suggests that \textbf{uniform-attention Transformers select a Bayes-optimal meta-algorithm during pretraining}.

 \item \textbf{Explain in-context error via the test-task difficulty (Theorem~\ref{thm:mixture-to-true}).} In a mixture of task types, the posterior over the task index concentrates exponentially fast with respect to the observed context length, and the irreducible term $R_{\mathrm{PV}}$ is upper bounded by the minimax risk of the test (true) task family.
-Without assuming specific algorithms~\citep{akyurek2023what,bai2023transformers,zhang2024trained}, our result implies that even in mixed-task settings \textbf{the optimal meta-algorithm rapidly converges to the optimal algorithm for the true task at inference time}.
+Without assuming specific algorithms~\citep{akyurek2023what,bai2023transformers,zhang2024trained}, our result implies that even in mixed-task settings \textbf{the Bayes-optimal meta-algorithm rapidly converges to the optimal algorithm for the true task at inference time}.
 This finding is consistent with empirical reports~\citep{panwar2024incontext,arora2025bayesian}, which show that ICL often behaves like Bayesian inference, particularly in task-mixture settings.

 \item \textbf{Characterize stability under input-distribution shift (Theorem~\ref{thm:ood-wass}).} We demonstrate that under input-distribution shift from pretraining data to inference-time prompt, the Bayes Gap incurs an out-of-distribution (OOD) penalty proportional to the Wasserstein distance between the distributions, while the Posterior Variance is intrinsic to the target domain. \citet{zhang2024trained} have noted that ICL is vulnerable to input-distribution shift in some settings, whereas our results specifically show that only the Bayes Gap increases in proportion to the magnitude of the shift. \end{enumerate}